-The net effect of these two transactions is that DCU is effectively swapping a site separate from the DCU Glasnevin campus for a slightly larger site contiguous to the DCU Glasnevin campus.
+The net effect of these two transactions is that DCU is effectively swapping a site separate from the DCU Glasnevin campus for a slightly larger sight contiguous to the DCU Glasnevin campus.
 As a consequence, the University has maintained the ability to expand the university in an efficient fashion.
 As the site is contiguous to the University, DCU can avail of all of the related benefits of simply extending the DCU Glasnevin boundary to encompass the new site with all of DCU's services and utilities readily available.
-In addition, DCU has generated a net cash surplus on these two transactions for further investment in the University's infrastructure.
+In addition, it is anticipated that DCU will generate a net cash surplus on these two transactions for further investment in the University's infrastructure.